Redistricting Census Information

 Work is now underway to apply the 2020 Census data across the state and at the local level, where applicable.
 This information will be used for the next decade and helps ensure that funding is equitably distributed for numerous programs such as Medicaid, highway planning and construction, special education grants to states, the National School Lunch Program, and Head Start.

 These critical programs help determine where $675 billion in federal funding goes every year.
 An accurate number will allow Boerne to qualify for the maximum amount of these federal dollars as we continue to grow.

-Impacts of the 2020 Census on Redistricting
+Redistricting and the 2020 Census

 At the state level, the formal redistricting process under the Texas Constitution may remain the same, but every decade sees a different, often unpredictable path for state redistricting plans.
 Redistricting can vary depending on legislative, gubernatorial, Legislative Redistricting Board, and judicial action.